curtishoyt/curtishoyt.github.io/_drafts/2020-10-06-problem-solving.md

 Implementing the solution is the art of reducing complexity until the original problem vanishes - usually "I can't" gradually becomes "I can".

+The form of implementation depends on why you're programming in the first place:

+- For your colleagues
+- For a deadline
+- To learn
+- To impress other programmers

 The form of the problem is unimportant - it is simply an obstacle that must be overcome by way of thought.